athenasaran/athenasaran/README.md

 ### Hi there 🤗

 My name is Athena Fernandes Sarantôpoulos from Brazil (🇧🇷).
-I've been learning programming since I joined the IT Technicians in 2014.I am currently studying Computer Science at the Federal University of Viçosa Campus Florestal.
-I currently work at ifood as a Mobile Native developer, Android Kotlin
+I've been learning programming since I joined the IT Technicians in 2014.
+I graduated in Computer Science from the Federal University of Viçosa Campus Florestal.
+I currently work at iFood as a Mobile Native developer, Android Kotlin.

-In my free time I like to watch movies (🎞️) and series (📺), to listen to music (🎵), take care of plants(🌻) and play with my 6 cats. :cat2: :cat: .
+In my free time, I like to watch movies (🎞️) and series (📺), listen to music (🎵), take care of plants (🌻) and play with my 6 cats :cat2: :cat:.

-Would you like to find me?
+Would you like to connect with me?

 [![Twitter Badge](https://img.shields.io/badge/-Twitter-1ca0f1?style=flat-square&labelColor=1ca0f1&logo=twitter&logoColor=white&link=https://twitter.com/athenasaran/)](https://twitter.com/athenasaran/)
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/athena-fernandes-sarant%C3%B4poulos/)](https://www.linkedin.com/in/athena-fernandes-sarant%C3%B4poulos/)